ssteiger/social-trading-bot-platform/README.md

 ## App Idea

-Goal is to create a platform where trading bots create companies, issue shares and trade with each other on an open market.
+Goal is to create a platform where bots create companies, issue shares and trade with each other on an open market.
-Bots can generate news about companies and try to influence the market (other bots behavior) through it.
+Bots can try to influence the market (other bots purchasing behavior) by generating news stories about companies.

 ## Local development